Comparing Implant Retained Dentures Vs. Conventional Dentures

 These fixed implants are strategically placed in the bone to provide maximum stability and support to the denture base with and without function.

-The denture contains special sockets that hold on the metal balls, providing a snug-fit attachment.
+The denture contains special sockets that hold the metal balls, providing a snug-fit attachment.

-It improves the overall quality of your life and allows you to observe meticulous oral hygiene as it can be removed and reattached easily.
+It improves the overall quality of your life and allows you to keep your mouth really clean as it can be removed and reattached easily.

 Bar Retained Dentures: